 Who pays to get my motorcycle fixed if the at-fault driver had no insurance?

-If the at-fault driver damaged your motorcycle and doesn’t have any insurance coverage, it’s important to see if you have Collision coverage under your insurance policy.
+If the at-fault driver damaged your motorcycle crash and doesn’t have any insurance coverage, it’s important to see if you have Collision coverage under your insurance policy.
 If you have Collision coverage on your motorcycle, you can go through your own insurance coverage to have your motorcycle repaired or replaced.
-Of course, the at-fault party is always responsible for their acts of negligence.
+Of course, the at-fault party is always responsible for their acts of negligence involving a motorcycle wreck.
 If you don’t have Collision coverage and the at-fault driver doesn’t have any insurance, you may file a lawsuit against the individual responsible for the damage to your motorcycle.
-This process is often much more time consuming then going through insurance to repair or replace your motorcycle, and there is no guarantee you will be able to actually collect any money from the at-fault individual, even if you do obtain a judgment.
-An experienced motorcycle accident and injury attorney at The Ruth Law Team would be happy to review your options in a free consultation.
+An experienced motorcycle injury and accident attorney at The Ruth Law Team would be happy to review your options in a free consultation.

-I was injured when a car cut me off and then drove away.
-Can I file a claim through my own insurance?
+I was injured on my bike when a car cut me off and then drove away.
+Can I file a claim through my own motorcycle insurance?